What is general dentistry?

 The middle portion of your tooth which is located above the pulp and underneath the enamel.
 Unlike enamel, dentin has nerve endings which makes it sensitive to tooth decay.

-Material used by dentists to replace missing tooth structure.
+Material used by dentists to replace missing tooth structures.
 Fillings are used to fix dental cavities and broken teeth.
-Fillings are made from gold (mostly obsolete), Amalgam (silver filling) or composite resin (white filling).
+Fillings are made from gold (mostly obsolete), Amalgam (silver filling), or composite resin (white filling).

 Full Denture (Complete denture)

 A set of false teeth which replaces all of your teeth in one arch.
 Full dentures are held in place by the suction they provide against your gum tissue.
 Full dentures are typically made from pink and white acrylic.